The Writing Is On The Wall (Daniel 5:25-28)

 Have you ever tried to tell someone that what they are doing is wrong?
 It is not easy, especially when it is someone in authority over you.
 Daniel interprets the writing on the wall.
 It was a message of impending doom.
 Daniel told the king the truth with boldness and courage.
 God was patient and longsuffering with this king, yet the king refused to worship the LORD.

-MENE.
+1. MENE.
 Means "to number."
+God had tested the kingdom of Babylon and found it lacking.
 God had numbered the duration of the days of Belshazzar's kingdom and was about to bring it to an end.
 Belshazzar's number was up!
 At that very moment the Persians were entering the city.
 Babylon was finished, it was all done.

-TEKEL.
+2. TEKEL.
 Means "to weigh."
 The word "tekel" indicates the dearth or deficit of the king.
-The king had been evaluated by God, weighed in a balance and found wanting.
+The king had been evaluated by God, weighed in a balance, found wanting, and had come up short.
+That is to say, Belshazzar was seriously deficient according to God’s standards.

-UPHARSIN.
+3. UPHARSIN.
 This is from a combination of two words.
-U means "to divide" and the word pharsin which means "the Persians."
+Means "to divide" and the word pharsin which means "the Persians."
 It indicates the division and destruction of Babylon.
-The kingdom was to be broken up or divided and given to the Medes and Persians.
-Persia is represented in the image of Daniel 2 by the silver chest and arms.
+The kingdom was to be broken up, or divided, and given to the Medes and Persians.
+Persia was represented in the image of Daniel 2 by the silver chest and arms.

 Prayer, Father in Heaven, thank You for being patient with me when I chose not to prioritize You.
 You put up with my mistakes while the whole time passionately seeing that I become more like Christ.
 Help me to be more patient and longsuffering with others.
 In Jesus name, Amen.